 Antique furniture can make a room pop with character.
 Not only are aged pieces beautiful and sophisticated, but they are also an environmentally friendly shopping choice.
-Done right, you can add major eye-candy to your interior for a bargain.
+However, with age usually comes higher price tags.
+So we’ve curated a list of tips and tricks to save your wallet and help you get started decorating with antiques today!

 1) Tap into the Local Antique Furniture Arena